5 minute read

 Although Las Vegas has unbeatable nightlife, sports lovers might feel more at home in Phoenix.
 Phoenix is one of only 13 cities in the U.S. to have teams in all four major professional sports leagues, including football, baseball, basketball, and hockey.
 The metropolitan area also hosts an entire spring training league for the MLB.

 Homeowners whose main priority is being close to top-notch medical care would probably feel more comfortable in Phoenix.
 However, both areas are served by the VA Health Care System, allowing veterans to receive comprehensive medical care.

-While Las Vegas does not have any nationally ranked hospitals, University Medical Center of Southern Nevada (UMC) is a top provider in the area.
-It is affiliated with UNLV School of Medicine and has the only Level 1 trauma center in the state.
+While Las Vegas doesn’t have any nationally ranked hospitals, University Medical Center of Southern Nevada (UMC) is a top provider in the area.
+It’s affiliated with UNLV School of Medicine and has the only Level 1 trauma center in the state.

 Cost of Living